rburing/godot-docs/classes/class_renderingserver.rst

 Transforms both the current and previous stored transform for a canvas light.

-This allows transforming a light without creating a "glitch" in the interpolation, which is is particularly useful for large worlds utilising a shifting origin.
+This allows transforming a light without creating a "glitch" in the interpolation, which is is particularly useful for large worlds utilizing a shifting origin.

 .. rst-class:: classref-item-separator